OWI 4th charges are felonies. It’s time to hire a top drunk driving defense attorney.

 At your initial consultation we’ll begin discussing options for your case.
 This article is general, and the things we’ve talked about might not apply to your specific situation.

 Certainly a fourth offense drunk driving charge is serious.
 Any felony charge is serious.
 And arguably, even your first offense drunk driving ticket was serious.
 But a felony conviction can send you to prison for a long time.
-At Meyer Van Severen, S.C. we certainly recognize the obstacles you’re facing.
+At Van Severen Law Office we certainly recognize the obstacles you’re facing.
 We’ve worked with clients in your position.

 Digging through your case with a fine-toothed comb is crucial to your future success.
 If we successfully find some kind of motion to challenge police conduct, there could be the potential to have your case thrown out.
 Even if some kind of pre-trial motion doesn’t apply to your case, there’s still hope.
 You always maintain your right to a jury trial.
 And if you don’t want to proceed to trial, we can engage in plea negotiations with the government for a better result.